yuu19/kakomon/README.md

 - `titech/math/` — Tokyo Tech mathematics graduate entrance exams (Heisei 10 / 1998 through 2025).
 Source: https://www.math.titech.ac.jp/top/~jimu/Graduate/old-exam/innsi.html
 - `titech/info/` — Institute of Science Tokyo (Tokyo Tech) Information Science summer exams grouped by course: `is/` (数理・計算科学系) and `cs/` (情報工学系) for 2019–2024.
 Source: https://admissions.isct.ac.jp/ja/013/graduate/examination-questions

+## Practice Exercises (`practice/`)

+The `practice/` directory stores Markdown-based exercise sets that reference the archived PDFs.
+Each file includes metadata (title, source URL, tags, `last_reviewed`) and is rendered as an HTML page on GitHub Pages.
+Use `practice/templates/problem-set.md` as a starter when adding a new set, and keep university/subject/year folders aligned with the PDF archive.

+## GitHub Pages

+- The root of the repository is a Jekyll site that uses the `pages-themes/cayman` theme. `_config.yml` configures the `practice` collection and enables sitemap/SEO plugins.
+- Deployment is automated via `.github/workflows/pages.yml`.
+Pushing to `main` (or running the workflow manually) builds the site and publishes it to GitHub Pages.
+- To preview locally: `bundle install` followed by `bundle exec jekyll serve`.
+Remember to ignore `_site/` and `.jekyll-cache/` when making commits.

 ## Usage Notes

 - Files are provided for personal study; respect each university’s copyright notices before redistribution.